sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

 Correlation
 ----------------------------------------

-Below is a sample workflow that contains ``Correlation`` processor in Fire Insights.
-It demonstrates the usage of ``Correlation`` node to display correlation between data of selected columns.
+Below is a sample workflow that contains Correlation processor in Fire Insights.
+It demonstrates the usage of Correlation node to display correlation between data of selected columns.

 It does the following processing of data:

-*	Reads incoming dataset
+*	Reads incoming dataset.
-*	Displays correlation between data of selected columns using ``Correlation`` node.
+*	Displays correlation between data of selected columns using Correlation node.
 More than two columns can be selected to identify correlation.
 It displays correlation in color codes along with scale to read highly and less correlated data series.

 .. figure:: ../../_assets/user-guide/data-exploration/data-exploration/correlation-workflow.png
    :alt: dataexploration_userguide